cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 limit in the scope of what an operator can be designed for.
 In order to be clear about the secure nature of a specific operator, the developer must include the communication involved with each scope.
-The general scopes which could be used are cluster wide, namespace, and external.
+The general scopes which could be used are cluster-wide, namespace, and external.

 **Cluster-wide operators** exist to execute custom resources across a cluster no matter if those resources are living in another namespace or not.
-In order to secure this scope we must know the nature of the communication, any APIs created, controllers and their responsibility, and application metric endpoints.
+In order to secure this scope, we must know the nature of the communication, any APIs created, controllers and their responsibility and application metric endpoints.
 This information, if provided with the operator can be used to secure the operator application within the cluster further.
 If the information is not provided, the cluster can be left vulnerable to a myriad of attacks.